fkuhne/open-speech-recording/README.md

+I've modified this project to save the files locally.

+Felipe Kühne - fkuhne@gmail.com - 21/05/2021.

 **Open Speech Recording** is a small web application to collect short snippets of speech, and upload them to cloud storage.
 It's designed to help gather open speech data sets to train machine learning systems.